ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Please note:
 - You will get next day business support and accidental damage coverage on this equipment, so if you spill something on your machine or drop it or the cat jumps on it and fries it, we will get a replacement or a repair at your location on the next business day.
 - When it's time for a device upgrade after three years, we will verify the fair market value of your current device.
 At that time, you may choose to purchase the item from TEN7 for that value if you'd like, OR you can return the device to TEN7.
-In either case, you will receive a replacement machine and monitor.
+In either case, you will receive a replacement machine.

 ### Technology Stipend